 He shrugged.
 “Aye. ’Twill do no harm.”
 She hesitated, and he sighed wearily.
 “Say it.”

 “Firstly, they are at each other’s throats.
 I would advise you to allow them to fight it out.
 My brothers and I always battled until we were black and blue and bloody and broken, and tensions were gone.
+You said yourself that you adjudicate by allowing soldiers to battle to surrender or death.
 Secondly, have they ever been here?
 Or Hogarth?
 Your women must go to Hogarth quite often, but the laddies are far too happy to have an outing.”

 His brow wrinkled and he turned.
 “Gaston.
 Have you ever been here?
 Any of you?
 Or Hogarth?”